elixirschool/elixirschool/lessons/advanced/behaviours.md

 lang: en
 ---

-We learned about Typespecs in the previous lesson, here we'll learn about how to require a module implement those specifications.
+We learned about Typespecs in the previous lesson, here we'll learn how to require a module to implement those specifications.
 In Elixir, this functionality is referred to as behaviours.

 {% include toc.html %}

 ## Uses

-Sometimes you want modules to share a public API, the solution for this in Elixir is behaviours. behaviours perform two primary roles:
+Sometimes you want modules to share a public API, the solution for this in Elixir is behaviours.
+Behaviours perform two primary roles:

 + Defining a set of function that must be implemented
 + Checking whether that set was actually implemented